n2ygk/sdrtrunk-wiki/Developing.md

 to either contribute to the project, experiment with the source code, or use the source code in other projects.

 ### OpenJDK
-sdrtrunk requires **Java JDK 19+ with integrated Open JavaFX** libraries.
+sdrtrunk requires **Java JDK with integrated Open JavaFX** libraries.
 OpenJDK vendors that I use include:
 * [Azul Zulu OpenJDK](https://www.azul.com/downloads/?package=jdk)
 * [Bellsoft Liberica OpenJDK](https://bell-sw.com/pages/downloads/#/java-17-lts%20/%20current)
 * [SDKMAN](https://sdkman.io/) - not an SDK vendor, rather an SDK selection tool.
 Linux Only

+Note: required Java JDK is currently locked at JDK 19.x until Gradle 8.2 is released.

 Use the gradle wrapper to build the source code: